DJI Phantom: Design and development

+Phantom 1 series

 The Phantom 1, originally known as the Phantom, was released on January 7, 2013.
-It uses 2.4 GHz for control and is powered by a 2200 mAh battery, giving it a flight time of about 15 minutes.
+It uses 2.4 GHz for control and is powered by a 2200 mAh LiPo battery, giving it a flight time of about 15 minutes.
 It did not include a built-in camera, but it can be fitted with an optional mount for a GoPro HERO camera.
 The drone uses a GPS-enabled NAZA-M autopilot system allowing it to hover with automatic wind resistance.

 After the success of the Phantom 2 Vision, DJI released a camera-equipped version of the Phantom 1 as the Phantom FC40.
 The drone features a FC40 camera on a fixed mount capable of capturing 720p video at 30 FPS.
 The aircraft uses 5.8 GHz for control allowing the 2.4 GHz band to be allocated for FPV downlink.
 It uses an iOS/Android app for control and comes with Wi-Fi and GPS modules.
 Using a 2.4 GHz Wi-Fi connection, it provides almost real-time aerial video on a mobile device, allowing the pilot to capture images and videos as is.
 The camera angle is manually set before each flight.